alinali87/docker-gleb/test-yourself.md

 # Part 2.
 Docker compose
 1. add docker-compose.yml, specify jupyter notebook service, volume, ports; `docker-compose up` must run the jupyter notebook with the same config as `docker run` in the part 1
 2. add postgres database service to docker compose
-3. load data to postgres from jupyter
+3. start jupyter, read data from wine.csv into pandas DataFrame --> df
-4. load data to jupyter from postgres
+4. load data from df to postgres wine table
+5. read data from postgres wine table to pandas DataFrame --> df_pg
+6. remove the container, run a new container, and see that postgres has no wine table
-5. make postgres data persistent
+7. make postgres data persistent
+8. remove the container, run a new container, and see that postgres has wine table